begood-chenhong/MyCPlusPlus/README.md

 Its directory structure obeys the basic project naming convention.
 Hopefully, bigger application can be built based on it.

 Usage:
-After git clone or download, below commands could be used to build the projects and generate executable files:
+After git clone or download, below commands could be used to build the projects and generate executable files under the source file directory:
 $ cmake .
 $ make

+Note:
+1) On CYGWIN64 platform, in order to make googlemock work, suggest to use "cmake . -Dgtest_disable_pthreads=ON".
+Otherwise, below error can happen:
+"[ FATAL ] /cygdrive/c/code/temp/TrialSecondApproach_OnlyDefault/googletest-src/googletest/include/gtest/internal/gtest-port.h:1636:: pthread_mutex_lock(&mutex_)failed with error 22
+Aborted (core dumped)"
+2) If want to generate google test sample executable files, suggest to use "cmake . -Dgtest_build_samples=ON".
+3) If want want to build for debug (including source information, i.e. -g), use "cmake . -DCMAKE_BUILD_TYPE=Debug"

 A lot of thanks to:
 1) Google test authors and user group.